Connecto VPN Reviews 2019 - Why 4.0 Stars?

-It only operates three servers at the moment, so your choice of virtual locations is limited to the US, Germany, and France.
+It only operates three servers at the moment, so your choice of virtual locations is limited to nine servers.
 If only need a VPN for security, this won’t be a problem.

 However, if you’re looking for a fast, cheap, and secure VPN to mask your identity online, I recommend giving Connecto VPN a go.